TwoFistedJustice/square-pie/docs/pie_requests.md

 The top level .request() method (on the Square_Request class) calls the .delivery SETTER and passes it the stringified request.body via the Fetch API httpResponse.json() method

 The lower Request class, which will be a sub of Square_Request should have its own SETTER which picks the data off the request body.
-For example, when customer data is returned from Square, it sits on the request.body.customer.
+For example, when customer data is returned from Square, it sits on the response.body.customer.
 So that is what is passed to the setter so that the customer data will sit on the .delivery property.
 That way you don't have to memorize which of
 Square's 3 gazillion property names holds which data set.
 You only need to memorize one property: .delivery